 Continue adding greens around the diameter of the container, pointing the greens downward.

-Tape with bowl tape around the bottom of the stem.
-Put on safety glasses (please don't skip this step!!), wrap a paper towel around the bottom of the glass, and break the flattened part of the glass off with a hammer.
+Wind waterproof table around the bottom of the stem of the glass.
+Put on safety glasses (please don't skip this step!!), wrap a paper towel around the bottom of the glass.
+Slip the stem of the glass into a freezer bag.

-Insert the glass into the center of the arrangement and continue greening.
+Insert the stemmed cup (now without a flattened bottom) into the center of the arrangement.

 Continue greening the design, filling in the Oasis brick with the leather fern.

 Now for those "extra special" touches.
 Florists use Cowee Picks to create stems for short flowers and to pick in greenery.
 The wood swells when wet and helps secure the flowers or greenery into the foam.

 Loop some stems of lily grass.
 Wrap the wire of a Cowee

 pick (a little wooden stake with wire pre-wrapped on the end) around the looped greens to create a decorative greenery accent.